Hong Kong 1 July marches: 2020

 Despite a ban from the police, tens of thousands of protesters showed up alongside heavy police presence in Causeway Bay, Wan Chai, and Tin Hau, and lingered in the area for almost six hours to voice their objection against the newly implemented national security law.
 The police responded by deploying water cannon at journalists and protesters and dispersed many tear gas and pepper balls.
 A journalist was knocked down by a police water cannon truck.
 Police made more than 370 arrests, among which at least ten were due to alleged violation of the new law.

 2021 and demise

-The streets of Hong Kong were subdued on 1 July 2021, as the former British colony marked the anniversary of its handover to Chinese sovereignty 24 years ago.
-The date, which this year coincided with celebrations on the mainland for the 100th Anniversary of the Chinese Communist Party, is usually a time of protest in Hong Kong.
-But this year, police cited pandemic concerns as they denied applications to hold a proposed march against "political suppression," and some 10,000 officers were deployed across Hong Kong to prevent unauthorised protests.
+On 1 July 2021, police deployed in large numbers to prevent protests, and performed checks on passers-by, after it had placed a ban on public assemblies citing restrictions due to the COVID-19 pandemic.
+On that day, a man stabbed a police officer and then killed himself; the police officer survived.
+At least 20 people were arrested, about a dozen of them for distributing leaflets alleged to be "seditious".
+The Civil Human Rights Front, the organizer of the protests for two decades, disbanded in August 2021.